open-telemetry/opentelemetry.io/content/en/docs/collector/howto-receiver-trace.md

 >Traces track the progression of a single request, called a trace, as it is handled by services that make up an application.
 The request may be initiated by a user or an application.
 Distributed tracing is a form of tracing that traverses process, network and security boundaries.

-Although the definition seems very application centric, you can leverage the OpenTelemetry traces model as a way to represent a request and quickly understand it's duration and the details about every step involved in completing it.
+Although the definition seems very application centric, you can leverage the OpenTelemetry trace model as a way to represent a request and quickly understand it's duration and the details about every step involved in completing it.

 Assuming you already have a system generating some kind of tracing telemetry, [the OpenTelemetry Collector](https://opentelemetry.io/docs/collector/) is the doorway to help you make it available into the OTel world.